-Chugai's accounting policies for unrecognized actuarial gains and losses, and unrecognized past service costs are different from what used in the Group's consolidated financial statements.
+- (4) Accounting for retirement benefits Chugai's accounting policies for unrecognized actuarial gains and losses, and unrecognized past service costs are different from what used in the Group's consolidated financial statements. - (5) Stated amounts

 In the accompanying financial statements, amounts are rounded to the nearest 1 million yen.